 Lillian Moller Gilbreth’s Story

-Lillian Moller Gilbreth, was born in Oakland, California on May 24, 1878 to a wealthy German American family.
-One of nine children, she was raised in a Victorian household, where her parents believed that a woman’s role was one of domesticity/glossary_term].
+Lillian Moller Gilbreth, was born in Oakland, California, on May 24, 1878, to a wealthy German American family.
+One of nine children, she was raised in a Victorian household, where her parents believed that a woman’s role was one of domesticity.
 Gilbreth however wanted a “strenuous life,” to pursue a higher education and a career.
-Despite her parents’ opposition, she graduated from UC Berkeley with a Bachelors in English and a Masters in Literature.
-She married engineer Frank Gilbreth in 1904 and they worked together as consultants in [glossary_term]scientific management.
+Despite her parents’ opposition, she graduated from UC Berkeley with a bachelor’s degree in English and a master’s degree in Literature.
+She married engineer Frank Gilbreth in 1904 and they worked together as consultants in scientific management.